One of my top five pubs

 EST: 17th century (probably) Monarch: James I (possibly)

-This pub is said to hold the second oldest licence in London and date back around 400 years.
+This pub is said to hold the second oldest licence in London and dates back around 400 years.
 So which pub holds the oldest?
 No-one seems to know.
-In any case, this is definitely an old pub and apparently a firm favourite with royalty through the years.
-Regal visitors have allegedly included everyone from Edward VIII to the Queen Mother and Charles II to Henry VIII, who presumably visited the Red Lion in its previous incarnation since he died in 1547).
-And the Red Lion is more or less a monarchs’ local since it situated just across the road from St James’ Palace and Clarence House.
+In any case, this is definitely an old pub and has apparently been a firm favourite with royalty through the years.
+Regal visitors have allegedly included everyone from Edward VIII to the Queen Mother and Charles II to Henry VIII, who presumably visited the Red Lion in its previous incarnation since he died in 1547.

 The Red Lion is yet another of those tiny, dimly-lit historical icons that barely register with tourists despite being a mere stone’s throw away from the city’s major historical sites.
 Dogs are welcome – so maybe a corgi or two has been snuck in over the years?

 Being a small, square space the Red Lion is a little short on nooks and crannies but the inviting atmosphere more than makes up for this.

 Brewery: Free house

 Open: every day except Sundays

 Food: Serves bar snacks every day except Sundays

 On the last Saturday in January “cavaliers” in full costume descend on the Red Lion to lament the death of their hero Charles I. Only in England.

 And go to: King Who? for more info about the monarchs mentioned in this blog.